 - 1. Complete a minimum of 60 semester hours required for the Associate's degree and the appropriate number of hours required for a certificate.
-The College transfers only grades of "C" or better.
 Credit hours earned in remedial or developmental courses are not counted to satisfy the minimum hour requirement for graduation. - 2.
 Earn a minimum GPA of 2.0 ("C" average in all collegiate-level courses that count toward the degree.) - 3.
-Satisfactorily earn at least 25% of credit hours required for the degree through instruction delivered by NSCC. - 4.
-Complete and file an "Intent to Graduate" form by the appropriate deadline posted in the College academic calendar.
-It is the responsibility of students to meet the deadline for filing the Intent to Graduate form and note the semester in which they intend to graduate and what catalog they are using for graduation requirements.
-Students who do not graduate during the semester that is indicated on the Intent to Graduate form will need to complete an "Update Intent to Graduate" form during the semester in which they intend to graduate.
-Intent to Graduate and Update forms are available in the Records Office or on the Records Web site. - 5.
+It is required that the student file an "Intent to Graduate" and submit it to the Records Office at least one semester before they intend to graduate.
+The deadline is the last day to withdraw from a class the term prior to the intended graduation term.
+Students who file after the posted deadline may not receive an evaluation in time to register for any courses lacking towards completion of their program.
+Therefore, the student may not be able to graduate in the term intended. - 4.
 Pay a non-refundable \$25 graduation fee in the Business Office prior to filing the graduation intent.
 The fee includes the cost of the diploma, cover, cap, and gown.
-This fee is required regardless of the student's participation in the graduation ceremony. - 6.
-Complete any required exit examinations in General Education, in the major field, and demonstrate satisfaction of the college computer literacy requirement for degree-seeking students either by: - a.
-Completing a program that includes the required skills - b.
-Pass the Computer Literacy Exam in the Testing Center with a score of 75% or higher. \$10 fee required. - c.
-Pass CIS 1000 (1 SCH) with a grade of C or better d.
-Documenting prior learning experience, transfer credit, etc. (see your advisor)
+This fee is required regardless of the student's participation in the graduation ceremony. - Complete any required exit requirements or examinations in General Education, or in the major field of study.